con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 'How excellent!' replied Vajrapāṇi,
 That is most excellent, O Blessed One.'
 (22)

-This concludes the six verses showing the reply.
+This concludes six verses showing the reply.

 * 20-23: Here we follow the ancient translation (as well as VM), which seems to have understood the Sanskrit 'yat' in verse 20 to be in a way connected with 'sādhu' of the same verse, i.e. in the sense of 'It's excellent that...'.
 The 'tat' in 22 has the sense of 'So (de phyir) I will teach it to you'. *sādhu* in verse 22 has been understood adverbially.
 VV, and probably also the Dege translation, has connected 'yat' in 20 with 'tat' in 22, in the sense of 'since ... therefore'.
 This is not really a substantial difference.
 In 22, the Dege translation's 'gsang ba'i bdag po khyod legs so' is difficult to account for.